 Supremely feminine, elegant and comfortable too, this style is often adopted by many ladies at Goodwood Revival.
 Pair with a blazer, simple jacket or even a cardigan.
 A tea dress can be dressed up with heals and jewellery or down with a head scarf.

 The American style in the 1940s took a direction of its own as supplies weren't affected in the same way as Europe.
-At Goodwood Revival, many ladies adopt the ultimate sophisticated clothing of the 1940s hollywood glamour - whether that be a suit with a faux fur or an elegant floral tea dress.
+At Goodwood Revival, many ladies adopt the ultimate and iconic sophisticated clothing of the 1940s hollywood glamour - whether that be a suit with a faux fur or an elegant floral tea dress.
 Remember the must have accessory for this outfit - headwear!
-This may be in form of a tilt hat, a beret or even a scarf.
+This may be in form of a tilt hat, a beret or even a turban.

 The House of Foxy is reknown for it's authentic collection of 1940s designs.
 Click here to peruse our 1940s collection of ladiewear perfect for Goodwood Revival.